abcboy101/notes/LGPE/README.md

 ## Location names
 The location name "GO Park complex" (<span lang="zh-cmn-Hans">GO Park</span>), as well as all event Pokémon met locations except "Poké Ball Plus" (such as "a lovely place", "a Pokémon Center", "a Pokémon movie", etc.), are changed to "faraway place" (<span lang="zh-cmn-Hans">遥远的地方</span>).
 This can be seen on the summary screen if a Pokémon with one of these met locations is traded locally from the international version.
-Many of these reference events, locations, or games not released in mainland China, so they're all just censored to prevent their names from possibly showing up in-game.
+Many of these reference events, locations, or games not released in China, so they're all just censored to prevent their names from possibly showing up in-game.

 ## Move animations
 A total of 61 moves had their animations changed.
-While I haven't checked all of them, I've taken screenshots of the following nine moves in both the mainland Chinese version and the international version for your viewing pleasure.
+While I haven't checked all of them, I've taken screenshots of the following nine moves in both the Chinese version and the international version for your viewing pleasure.

 <table>
 <tr>